opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/maps.md

 ## Introduction

-The draft OGC API - Maps standard describes an API that presents data as maps by applying a style.
+The OGC API - Maps standard describes an API that presents data as maps by applying a style.
 The draft standard allows a client application to request maps as images, or change parameters such as size and coordinate reference systems at the time of request, making them implementer-friendly and easily understandable by developers without geospatial experience.

+!!! note
+    This tutorial module is not intended to be a replacement to the actual **OGC API - Maps - Part 1: Core** standard.
+The tutorial intentionally focuses on a subset of capabilities in order to get the student started with using the standard.
+Please refer to the [**OGC API - Maps - Part 1:
+    Core** standard](https://docs.ogc.org/is/20-058/20-058.html) for additional detail.

 ### Background